AyMINE – Technical documentation

 - Objects related to the task pattern

-- Effect of the task on the right to modify the attached object
+- Effect of the task on the right to modify the atta

 - Level of Competence